astropy/astropy/docs/cosmology/index.rst

                 Neff=3.04, m_nu=[ 0.
 0. 0.] eV)

-The cosmology subpackage makes use of `~astropy.units`, so in many cases returns values with units attached -- consult the documentation for that subpackage for more details, but, briefly, to access the floating point (or array) values:
+The cosmology subpackage makes use of `~astropy.units`, so in many cases returns values with units attached.
+Consult the documentation for that subpackage for more details, but briefly, to access the floating point or array values:

   >>> from astropy.cosmology import WMAP9 as cosmo
   >>> H0 = cosmo.H(0)